Comingdonut/Chess/README.md

 ## Rules
 #### Basic Conditions
 1. The player who controls the white pieces moves first.
 2. When one player is done with their turn, the next player goes next.
-This continues until a winner is decided.
+This continues until the end of the game.
 3. A player has to move when it is their turn.
 4. A player can move only once a turn.
 5. Pieces can only move by their respective movements.